Behavior Analysis (PhD)

 *Please note that the PhD program at Simmons is an online degree-seeking program.
 We welcome both domestic and international applicants to apply as long as said applicant is eligible based on the criteria detailed above.
 The PhD program is not eligible for F-1 visa sponsorship, and does not yield in eligibility for the BCBA exam.

-What can you do with a PhD in Behavior Analysis?
+What can you do with a PhD in behavior analysis?

 Post-graduation, most students apply for the Board Certified Behavior Analyst - Doctoral® (BCBA-D®) credential.
 With a PhD, our graduates accelerate their careers in behavior analysis, and have assumed impactful leadership roles in a variety of settings, including research, education, academia, advocacy, and clinical work, among others.

-Cognate Courses
+Required Cognate Courses

 DABA634 Group Design and Statistical Analysis 4